Hello, everyone! Today we are linking up with:

 This Week on the Blog

-- Sunday – The Sunday Post and The Sunday Salon
+- Saturday/Sunday: Stacking the Shelves, The Sunday Post, The Sunday Salon

-QOTD: what are you currently reading this week?
+QOTD: What are you looking forward to reading this week?

 Let us know!